Genez-io/genezio-landing-page/deployment-platform/content/posts/genezio_ferretdb_tutorial.md

 ## Project architecture explanation

-The example contains a simple **Genezio serverless function** that opens a **FerretDB proxy**, connects to the proxy using **MongoDB drivers**, inserts a new document into a collection, and queries the collection for all documents.
+The example contains a simple **DeployApps serverless function** that opens a **FerretDB proxy**, connects to the proxy using **MongoDB drivers**, inserts a new document into a collection, and queries the collection for all documents.
 The function returns **the list of documents** as a response.

 ### Packing the FerretDB executable alongside your functions

 The FerretDB proxy is released as a single executable file build from Golang sources.
-At the moment of writing this article, the Genezio serverless functions run on a Linux environment using an x86-64 architecture.
+At the moment of writing this article, the DeployApps serverless functions run on a Linux environment using an x86-64 architecture.

 To pack the FerretDB executable alongside your functions, we have downloaded the latest `ferretdb-linux-amd64` binary from the [FerretDB releases page](https://github.com/FerretDB/FerretDB/releases) and placed it in the root of the example repository with the name `ferretdb`.

 ### Setting up the PostgreSQL database

-We provision a PostgreSQL database through Genezio using the database services configuration inside the `genezio.yaml` file.
+We provision a PostgreSQL database through DeployApps using the database services configuration inside the `genezio.yaml` file.
 The database is created with the following configuration:

 ```yaml
 services: